Rakesh73971/News-Scraper/README.md

-# News Headlines Scraper
+# BBC News Headlines Scraper

-A Python script that scrapes top headlines from news websites and saves them to a text file.
+A Python script that scrapes top headlines from BBC News and saves them to a text file.

 ## Features

-- Scrapes headlines from BBC News (primary) and CNN (fallback)
+- Scrapes headlines from BBC News
 - Saves headlines with timestamp to text files
 - Handles duplicate headlines
-- Includes error handling and alternative sources
+- Includes error handling
 - User-agent headers to avoid blocking

 ## Installation